Article written by: Julia Casey

 The restoration process was years in the making, as Victoria’s revolving door relationship with the criminal justice system spanned more than 25 years.
 She spent several of those years at York Correctional Institution in Niantic where the prison chaplain provided support.
 She also followed the advice of a teacher who encouraged her to complete her GED and take classes offered by Three Rivers Community College.

 “Education was a significant and positive contributor to my healing process, and one teacher in particular became a mentor and pushed me to do better,” said Victoria.
 This is a rare accomplishment.
-A 2021 study by the Connecticut Department of Correction shows that fewer than 40 percent of those incarcerated in the Hartford region have a high school diploma, and less than 10 percent have completed one year of college.
+A 2021 study by the Connecticut Department of Correction shows that fewer than 40 percent of those incarcerated from the Hartford region have a high school diploma, and less than 10 percent have completed one year of college.

 “I felt like the criminal justice system was part of my skin,” she said.
 “The pardon was a big moment for me, when I stepped fully into my new identity.”